UWYO-SeniorDesign-f21/PuzzleSolver/README.md

 # Automated Puzzle Solver
 Some helpful how to on using the automated solver.
+## GUI Navigation
+You can move around the puzzle using the arrow keys, the on screen buttons, or dragging with the mouse.
+The image can be rotated with the rotation buttons.
+Zooming can be done with the zoom buttons or by using the scrollwheel on the mouses.
+The settings menu is found by clicking on the gear.
 ## Instructions
 1. To start the solver GUI
     * `cd src`